1. The proposal

 - The ability to share all news items, thereby spreading influence

 - Relatable articles, meaning site visitors stay longer, thereby increasing conversion rates

 LBN, or Liverpool Business News, now has a suitable platform with which to report business news to a local and wider online audience, with the aim of promoting global events.
 This includes events such as Getting British Businesses Online (a Google pilot project), The Global Entrepreneurs Congress, and The International Festival for Business.
 LBN do this by adding subscribers to their weekly newsletter and regular visitors to their website.

 The results for LBN have been astonishing.
-A complete rebrand with the design and creation of a new logo, alongside the completion of a bespoke, fully-functional web platform utilising a range of information and features for customers to access, has led to a 120% sales increase from 2016-2017 (with site figure and traffic increases evaluated through Google Analytics).
-More importantly, as far as both Castle and Liverpool Business News are concerned, it has led to both new and increased revenue streams.
+A complete rebrand with the design and creation of a new logo, alongside the completion of a bespoke, fully-functional web platform utilising a range of information and features for customers to access, has led to a 120% sales increase from 2016-2017 (with site figures and traffic increases evaluated through Google Analytics).
+More importantly, it has led to both new and increased revenue streams.